NPS-Release

 Level Name Requirements

-Level 1 Basic Gateway Node + NIP auth + NWM service catalog
+Level 1 Basic Anchor Node + NIP auth + NWM service catalog

 Level 2 Standard Level 1 + NOP orchestration + OpenTelemetry tracing + Token Budget